Introduction to adventure gear pack weight planning

 After you calculate, read the result in context.
 A number that looks acceptable on paper may still feel rough on a steep trail, in hot weather, or with a poorly fitted pack.
 Likewise, a heavier number may be completely reasonable if the route is remote and the extra weight is carrying safety margin, insulation, or water.
 The calculator is best used as a planning lens, not as a strict rulebook.

-How this pack weight planner works
+How this adventure gear planner works

 This tool adds up four categories: base gear, food, water, and extras.
 Those categories are broad on purpose.
 They are easy to understand, easy to estimate, and flexible enough to work for backpacking, travel, and expedition-style trips.
 If you already keep a detailed gear spreadsheet, you can simply total your categories and enter the sums here.

 The first output is your total start weight.
 This is the full load at the beginning of the segment.
 It is often the number that matters most for the first climb out of a trailhead or the first long transfer in a travel day.
 The second output is your average daily weight.
-This keeps base gear and extras fixed, then spreads food and water across the number of days.
+It keeps base gear and extras fixed, then spreads food and water across the number of days.
 It is not a perfect physical model of what happens hour by hour, but it is a useful comparison tool.
 The third output, when body weight is provided, is your pack weight as a percentage of body weight, which many hikers use as a rough comfort benchmark.

 Because the math is simple, the real skill is choosing realistic inputs.
 If you can weigh your gear with a luggage scale or kitchen scale, do that.
 If not, manufacturer specifications are a decent starting point, but they often miss packaging, fuel, batteries, and the small items that quietly accumulate.
 A measured list is always better than a guessed one, but even a rough estimate is useful if it helps you compare options before a trip.

-Inputs and practical tips
+Adventure gear inputs and practical tips

 - Units: choose pounds (lb) or kilograms (kg) and keep every weight in that same unit.